 While pain relievers, like acetaminophen, can reduce the symptoms associated with concussion headaches, the only true way to heal is through rest.
-This means more than avoiding exercising and participating in sports, as a concussion also affects how the brain functions – not just the body.
+This means more than avoiding exercising and participating in sports, as a concussion also affects how the brain — not just the body — functions.
 Limiting the use of electronics and any activities that require thinking and concentration is recommended for a designated period of time, as these day-to-day tasks can trigger and worsen concussion symptoms.
-Patients should also avoid taking ibuprofen and aspirin – these pain relievers can increase the risk of bleeding within the brain.
-Patients should consult a physician before taking Aleve, Advil, ibuprofen, aspirin, etc. – these pain relievers may increase the risk of bleeding within the brain.
-Consult your doctor before taking any over-the-counter (OTC) medications or using treatments outside those he or she prescribed.
+Patients should consult a physician before taking Aleve, Advil, ibuprofen, aspirin, etc. — these pain relievers may increase the risk of bleeding within the brain.
+Consult your doctor before taking any over-the-counter (OTC) medications or using treatments other than those he/she prescribes.

 Collaborative Concussion Care

-If you’re unsure of what to do after a concussion, choosing Vanguard Medical Group is one of the best decisions you can make.
-As New Jersey sports medicine leaders, we collaborate with specialists when necessary, including neuropsychologists and vestibular therapists, to create the best treatment plan for each patient.
+If you’re unsure of what to do after a concussion, asking a sports medicine physician is one of the best decisions you can make.
+As New Jersey sports medicine leaders, we collaborate as necessary with specialists, including neuropsychologists and vestibular therapists, to create the best treatment plan for each patient.
 All care plans adhere to return-to-play protocols and utilize the latest neurocognitive assessment tools, so patients can return to their daily activities with confidence once cleared by their doctors.
-Dr. Babar is located in the Verona office, and he is accessible to all Vanguard patients and new patients To learn more or schedule an appointment, contact Vanguard Medical Group today.